 - B. Grading shall give consideration to desirable land use planning including impacts on adjacent properties and future land uses.
 Grading plans shall consider natural terrain and special land hazards, including but not limited to hillside and floodplain development. - 1.
-Grading permit applications shall include hillside and/or Special Hazard Area Development applications if said properties are located with areas impacted by those applications. - 2.
-Grading activities shall meet the requirements of other federal, state and local jurisdictions, including FEMA, the Army Corps of Engineers, the Idaho Department of Lands, The Idaho Department of Water Resources, The Idaho Department of Environmental Quality (including ground water discharge rules) and the local highway district. - 3.
+Grading permit applications shall include hillside and/or Special Hazard Area Development applications if said properties are located with areas impacted by those applications.

+- 2. Grading activities shall meet the requirements of other federal, state and local jurisdictions, including FEMA, the Army Corps of Engineers, the Idaho Department of Lands, The Idaho Department of Water Resources, The Idaho Department of Environmental Quality (including ground water discharge rules) and the local highway district. - 3.
 Grading of a property shall take into consideration adjacent roadways and properties.
 With focus on state highways, arterials and collectors.
 New construction shall not result in sidewalks not matching centerlines of existing roadways.
-The City Engineer shall approve all grading plans.

-- C. Grading Permit Application shall include a preliminary stormwater analysis for all earthwork activities. - D. Grading plans shall include existing and proposed contours as 1-foot intervals.
+The City Engineer shall approve all grading plans. - C. Grading Permit Application shall include a preliminary stormwater analysis for all earthwork activities. - D. Grading plans shall include existing and proposed contours as 1-foot intervals.
 If existing slopes exceed 10 percent contours intervals may be reduced with approval from the City Engineer.
 Where applicable Base Flood Elevations shall be shown on the grading plans. - E. Grading permit applications shall include erosion and sediment control plans prepared by a certified plan designer.
 Certification must be through the City of Boise or another comparable program. - F. Final grading of any type of development to be used for construction of any structure shall conform to the requirements of IBC section 1805. - G. Provisions to control drainage runoff shall be constructed as part of final grading of any development.
-Drainage runoff control provisions shall be adequate to prevent any surface or subsurface drainage water from flowing or being conveyed onto an adjacent lot or parcel. - H. Any subdivision lot or parcel in the city to be used for construction of any building shall be graded in such a manner that the finish grade within three feet (3') of any lot line, subdivision boundary and parcel boundary comply with the following requirements: - 1.
+Drainage runoff control provisions shall be adequate to prevent any surface or subsurface drainage water from flowing or being conveyed onto an adjacent lot or parcel.

+Specific improvements shall be considered for all roof drainage.
+Roof drains shall not daylight on sidewalks included as main access pathways to building entrances, nor shall they drain across any ADA improvements, including parking. - H. Any subdivision lot or parcel in the city to be used for construction of any building shall be graded in such a manner that the finish grade within three feet (3') of any lot line, subdivision boundary and parcel boundary comply with the following requirements: - 1.
 Match the grade of the ground of the adjacent lot or parcel at the lot line or parcel boundary; and - 2.
 Finished grade of the ground sloped no steeper than two horizontal to one vertical (2:1); or - 3.
-Construct a permanent retaining wall so the ground within three feet (3') of the lot line, subdivision boundary and parcel boundary comply with subsections C1 and C2 of this section. - I. Permit requirements for retaining walls shall comply with IBC section 105.
+Construct a permanent retaining wall so the ground within three feet (3') of the lot line, subdivision boundary and parcel boundary. eomply with subsections C1 and C2 of this section. - I. Permit requirements for retaining walls shall comply with IBC section 105.
 A building permit for retaining walls four feet in height and greater will be required prior to approval of the grading permit.
+This includes construction drawings for new subdivisions.